ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * REQ20: Define whether the KDC has a public key and if this has to be provided through the 'kdc_cred' parameter, see {{gid-post}}.

-* REQ21: Specify the exact approaches used to compute and verify the PoP evidence to include in 'kdc_cred_verify', and which of those approaches is used in which case (see {{gid-post}}).
+* REQ21: Specify the approaches used to compute and verify the PoP evidence to include in 'kdc_cred_verify', and which of those approaches is used in which case (see {{gid-post}}).

 * REQ22: Specify the communication protocol the members of the group must use (e.g., multicast CoAP).